litmus-web/Hydra/docs/usage/README.md

 - `--reducememory` - Start the server in reduce memory mode, this will try to minimuse the amount of memory used.
 (May effect performance)

-- `maxreqsize` - Specify the maximum body size allowed in a request, useful if you want to protect your server from attacks.
+- `--maxreqsize` - Specify the maximum body size allowed in a request, useful if you want to protect your server from attacks.